Nine Mile Creek Corridor - Moving Bloomington Forward

 A place of solitude inspired by nature

-by Kellie, 5 months ago
+by Kellie, almost 2 years ago

 In the fall of 2021, when I was 52 years of age, I was on a solo walk through Moir Park down to the Minnesota River and back and for the first time in my life, I had the pleasure of seeing an owl in the wild.
 It was a moment I will never forget.
 Just me and the owl alone in the woods of this unique and treasured gem of a park right in the city of Bloomington.
 I couldn't even believe what I was seeing.
 I thought to myself how incredilbly lucky it is that I live near...
 Continue reading